This article explores multiple methodologies for how to calculate a market size, including top-down and bottom-up

 One way to perform a market size determination is to roll-up the total annual sales of all market participants.
 This is effective for small markets or slowly changing markets.

-In this approach, all independent contributors to a market of interest are summed to determine a total market value.
+In this approach, all independent contributors to a market of interest are added together to determine a total market size figure.

 For situations in which the sales of all industry participants are known and can be aggregated, this is considered an effective approach for market size determination.
-However, it typically does not work well when there are large numbers of industry participants or if a market if rapidly evolving.
+However, it typically does not work well when there are large numbers of industry participants or if a market is rapidly evolving.